KGGoodchild/PowerBI-Portfolio/Coffee_Sales_Infographic/README.md

 ## 📊 Description

 This **professional Power BI infographic** provides a Q1/Q2 2023 high-level performance review of a coffee company's new sales region, covering insights from a range of strategic areas, pinpointing specific opportunities for improvements, and forecasting the remainder of 2023.
-The company's logo, color palette, and visual design was created from scratch for this project.
+The company's logo, color palette, and visual design were created from scratch for this project.

  This infographic is designed with summary metrics and three main segments:
  - **Insights** → Finds insights gained from sales across different product categories and which products drive revenue.